fluencelabs/docs/docs/build-mvm/glossary.md

 #### Mounted Binary

-A Mounted Binary is a special interface that provides an [effector module](#effector-module) with the capability to call any binary hosted by a peer with the provided set of arguments to obtain a result.
+A Mounted Binary is a special interface that provides an [effector module](#effector-module) the capability to call any binary, hosted by a peer, with the provided set of arguments to obtain a result.
 It makes it possible to integrate almost any other software (such as IPFS, Ceramic, and databases) in the Fluence ecosystem.

 ### Particle File Vault